 Determining whether goodwill is impaired requires an estimation of the value in use of the cash generating units (CGU) to which goodwill has been allocated.
 The value in use calculation requires the entity to estimate the future cash flows of the CGU and a suitable discount rate in order to calculate present value.
-The carrying amount of intangible assets and goodwill at the consolidated statement of financial position date was \$16.4 million.
-(2013: \$18.2 million), see note 23.
+The carrying amount of intangible assets and goodwill at the consolidated statement of financial position date was \$15.6 million (2014: \$ 16.4 million), see note 22 and note 23.

-Judgments with respect to Available for sale Investments carried at fair value
+Judgments with respect to Available for sale Investments carried at fair value and loan

-The fair value of Available for sale Investments is determined used discounted cash flows based on assumptions supported by prices and observable market rates.
+The fair value of Available for sale Investments and loan are determined using discounted cash flows based on assumptions supported by prices and observable market rates.
 The Company's management used the services of an external valuator for the measurement of fair value and examined the assumptions that were used.
-For further information about the assumptions used by the Group, see Note 38.
+For further information about the assumptions used by the Group, see note 36.